 In 2005, Amy was named to Baton Rouge Business Report’s “Top Forty Under 40” for her successes in her practice and her commitment to the professional and community scene in Baton Rouge.
 Amy is an alumnus of the Baton Rouge Chamber of Commerce’s Leadership Baton Rouge class.

 In the community, Amy is an active volunteer.
-She is the Cub Club President at University Laboratory School and serves as the state recruitment information chair for the Chi Omega National Fraternity.
+She is the Cub Club President at University Laboratory School and a board member of the University Laboratory School Foundation.
+Amy serves as the state recruitment information chair for the Chi Omega National Fraternity.
 Amy formerly served as president of the Junior League of Baton Rouge, completed four terms on the Board, and served as Sustaining Advisor.
 She also was a former vice president of the Webb Park Civic Association.
 She is an active member of First United Methodist Church where she serves as a Sunday School teacher for the Milestone class and the third grade class.

 Amy received her J.D. in 1997 from Paul M. Hebert Law Center at Louisiana State University where she was the winner of the Tullis Moot Court Competition and was admitted into the Law Center’s Hall of Fame.